Maggie Mac Neil captures women's 100m butterfly gold, sets Canadian record at short-course worlds | CBC Sports

 Maggie Mac Neil captures women's 100m butterfly gold, sets Canadian record at short-course worlds

-Mac Neil, Masse, Pickrem, Sanchez claim silver in women's 4x100 medley relay
+Mac Neil, Masse, Pickrem, Sanchez win silver in women's 4x100 medley relay

 Canada's Maggie Mac Neil swam to gold in the women's 100-metre butterfly on the final day of the FINA short-course world championships in Abu Dhabi on Tuesday.